↑

 Peas and Edamame

 I’m never without a bag of peas or edamame in my freezer.
 They are both fantastic protein sources—one cup of peas provides 8 grams of protein, and one cup of edamame provides 17 grams.
 They’re also high in fiber, vitamins, and minerals.
-You can eat them alone alongside a meal, make salads, or add them to soups, curries, rice bowls, and cottage cheese bowls.
-We love them in this shrimp rice bowl, and my husband’s favorite, orzo pasta salad.
+You can eat them on their own as a snack, add them to salads, or incorporate them into soups, curries, rice bowls, and cottage cheese dishes.
+We love them in this shrimp rice bowl, and my husband’s favorite is the orzo pasta salad.

 Toppings